 - A debit card: Free!

 - A credit card: Large fee from Revolut

 - A bank transfer: The fees depend on your bank

 Of course, using option 2 should be avoided at all costs.
 There is no point in spending more money than what you will save in foreign exchange fees.
 If you already have a Mastercard debit card or Visa debit card, you should definitely use option 1.
-Until recently, I did not have one.
-So I was stuck with option 3.
-Unfortunately, Revolut does not offer a CHF bank account that is in Switzerland.
-Therefore, if you want to transfer money to Revolut from your bank account, you need to pay a fee!
-Unless your bank allows making the beneficiary pay for the fees.
-But my bank does not have such an option.
+It is the fastest way to top it up since you do not have to wait for the transfer to settle.
+If you cannot, the second best way is to use a direct bank transfer.

-So basically, if you are in Switzerland, you are stuck with option 1.
-You need a debit card to top up Revolut for free!
+If you do not have a way to do a free money transfer, there is another good way to do it.
+In that case, you need a debit card to top up Revolut for free!
 If you do not have one, you need to find one with two properties.
-You should be able to top it up for free.
+You should be able to top it up for free directly from your bank account.
 And you should be able to use it to top Revolut for free as well.
 It is not easy to find one that is fulfilling these conditions.
 Fortunately, there is TransferWise coming to the rescue.

 Top up Revolut card for free using TransferWise

 Note: You do not need to do this if you plan to top up Revolut with a bank transfer.